 You could be:

-assessing the needs of clients and deciding on the best treatment approach
+assessing the needs of clients and deciding on the best approach to treatment

 encouraging clients to express their feelings and emotions through painting, drawing or other art work